jpnurmi/znc-chanfilter/README.md

 ### Usage

 The module detects identified clients automatically, and starts maintaining client specific lists of channels.
+When an identified client connects ZNC first time, all channels are joined.
+The list of channels is automatically updated when the identified client joins and parts channels.
+Next time the identified client connects, it will join the channels it had active from the last session.

-It is possible to manage the list of identified clients using the following module
+It is possible to manage the list of identified clients using the following module commands:
-commands:

     /msg *chanfilter addclient <identifier>
     /msg *chanfilter removeclient <identifier>
     /msg *chanfilter listclients

-When an identified client connects ZNC first time, no channels are automatically joined.
-In other words, all channels are filtered out.
-The list of channels is updated when the identified client joins and parts channels.
-Next time the identified client connects, it will automatically join the channels it had active from the last session.

 ### Identifiers